FasterXML/jackson/README.md

 If you are unsure which specific project issue affects, the most likely component is `jackson-databind`, so you would use
 [Jackson Databind Issue Tracker](https://github.com/FasterXML/jackson-databind/issues).

-### Paperwork

-* Contributor License Agreement, needed by core team to accept contributions.
-There are 2 options:
-    * Standard Jackson [Contributor License Agreement](../../blob/master/contributor-agreement.pdf) (CLA) is a one-page document we need from every contributor of code (we will request it for pull requests), used mostly by individual contributors
-    * [Corporate CLA](../../blob/master/contributor-agreement-corporate.txt) is used by Corporations to avoid individual employees from having to send separate CLAs; it is also favored by corporate IP lawyers.

-Note that the first option is available for corporations as well, but most companies have opted to use the second option instead.
-Core team has no preference over which one gets used; both work; we care more about actual contributions.

 ### Java JSON library comparisons